 This course has similarities to CHEM1110.
 If you have successfully completed CHEM1110 you cannot enrol in this course.

 Students returning to study three or more years after HSC are advised to take the PREP7400 Introduction to Undergraduate Chemistry refresher course before commencing this course.

 Students without HSC Chemistry are strongly advised to take both PREP7900 Foundation Chemistry and PREP7400 Introduction to Undergraduate Chemistry refresher course as a minimum.

 Formal Examination: Written exam covering foundation concepts of chemistry

 Written Assignment: In class assessment based on the three, three hour workshops *

 Written Assignment: In class assessment based on the three, two hour integrated learning sessions

 In order to pass this course, each student must complete ALL of the following compulsory requirements:

 General Course Requirements:

-- Workshop: Attendance Requirement - Students must attend a minimum number of these sessions. - Students must attend all three workshops and complete the assessment items required for each workshop to pass the course
+- Workshop: There is a compulsory attendance requirement in this course. - Students must attend all three workshops and complete the assessment items required for each workshop to pass the course